 Having a quiet bike is something we’re obsessed with.
 The only thing we want to hear is the sound of the tires in the dirt and the suspension doing its job.
 But, there are many noises that can ruin a ride.
 Many of the details on our bikes help in having a quiet bike.
 One is the cable routing that bypasses the internal mysteries.
 Others are the design of the pivots, the threaded BB and the shape of the chain stays.
 But the reality is that there remains plenty of sources for unwanted little creaky noises.

 First of all, it is good to understand that noises will always come from two surfaces that are in contact.
-With specific forces on the two surfaces it will start rubbing and generate noise.
-So, the general solution is to grease contact surfaces and tighten the connection.
-Now that is very theoretical.
-The more practical solution is to follow the list down below if you happen to have a creaky noise on your bike.
-These are the most common sources from my experience.
+With specific forces on the two surfaces, they will start rubbing and generate noise.
+So, the general solution is to grease these contact surfaces and tighten the connection.
+It is also good to know that a tight hardware fit will be quieter for a longer period of time than a loose fit.
+A tight fit is a good fit.

 Rear Wheel Axle

 Our RAAW Rear Wheel Axle is responsible for many jobs and creates a rigid connection between the two seat stays from its keyway shape.
 The whole axle, nut, and insert on the drive side need to be clean and well-greased on all contact surfaces to avoid noise.
 The rear wheel axle nut needs to be tightened to 15 Nm.